 CBT: No, I think she’s ineffectual when she cries.
 I think she wastes my time and my money, with a lot of blank staring and crying and sitting on the couch—sometimes several days a week—while life passes us by.
 And I want a divorce.
 That’s what I think!

-Psychoanalysis: [Stops crying.
-Suddenly poised].
-Listen here, my cocky little friend.
-You may think you’ve got it all figured out now, with your self-talk and your flow charts and your three steps to happiness and your obsessive need to reduce human life to uncomplicated robotic parts!
-But you’ll see, somehow, someway—yes, I just referenced a mediocre Madonna song from the nineties, and no I’m not allowing the momentary shame I’m feeling as a result to consume me, and not because I’m “changing my core beliefs” about Madonna, but because I’m talking, yes TALKING!, through my anxiety about quoting her drivelly song, damnit—anyway, as I was saying, one day, while you’re all alone jerking off with one hand and typing up your schematic manifestos with the other—again, alone, did I say alone?—you’re gonna wish there was a warm, complex, human being—who CRIES—in the room with you, who you can see, and who listens and holds you, all of you, in her warm, irrational, impractical, imperfect, human mind.
+Psychoanalysis: [Stops crying, suddenly poised] Listen here, my cocky little friend.
+You may think you’ve got it all figured out now, with your self-talk and your flowcharts and your three steps to happiness and your obsessive need to reduce human life to uncomplicated robotic parts!
+But you’ll see, somehow, some way—yes, I just referenced a mediocre Madonna song from the '90s, and no I’m not allowing the momentary shame I’m feeling as a result to consume me, and not because I’m “changing my core beliefs” about Madonna, but because I’m talking—yes TALKING!—through my anxiety about quoting her drivelly song, damnit—anyway, as I was saying, one day, while you’re all alone jerking off with one hand and typing up your schematic manifestos with the other—again, alone, did I say alone?—you’re gonna wish there was a warm, complex, human being—who CRIES—in the room with you, who you can see, and who listens and holds you, all of you, in her warm, irrational, impractical, imperfect, human mind.